webdevpraveen/wdp-chat/README.md

 ---

 ## 📄 License
-This project is open-source and available under the **MIT License**.
+This project is licensed under **CC BY-NC-ND 4.0**.
+Copying or modifying this code outside GitHub is not permitted.

 ---

 ## ⭐ Support
-If you find this helpful, consider giving the repo a ⭐ on GitHub!
+If you find this helpful, consider giving the repo a ⭐.